 Then turn it over and repeat the process.

-Let it dry for 30 minutes to an hour before moving it.
+Once you have finished your last coat, let it dry for 30 minutes to an hour before moving it.
 Even paint that dries quickly still needs to cure in order to resist dings and scratches.
 Make sure your newly painted masterpiece stays out of harm’s way.

 Once the paint is completely dry, add your “marble” top.
 Tada!